Coffee Filter Sizes Explained – Find Out What Filter You Need

 If you’ve got a coffee machine and you don’t know what filter to get I can help.

-A standard coffee filter is a 2 pint, 8-12 cup, basket filter for a drip coffee machine.
+A standard coffee filter is a 2 pint, 8-12 cup, basket filter for a drip coffee machine (see more on what drip coffee is here).
 And if that doesn’t look right to what you’ve got then you’ll likely want a #4 filter.

 If you’ve just bought a coffee machine without too much thought I’d say there’s a 95% chance that you’ve got one of these sizes.
 Always a chance you didn’t but when I go into people’s houses and have a nose at their coffee set up (because I have to) an 8-12 cup drip machine is normally the first thing I see.